 - 2 bay leaves

 - pasta for serving

 - To the pan, add the onion and saute for about 3 minutes before stirring in the garlic.
 Add the tomato sauce, broth or water, and salt and pepper to taste.
-Scrape up any browned bits from the bottom of the pan, and then pour the mixture over the roast in the slowcooker.
-Add the cinnamon stick, bay leaves, and all spice to the slowcooker.
+Scrape up any browned bits from the bottom of the pan, and then pour the mixture over the roast in the slow cooker.
+Add the parsley, cinnamon stick, bay leaves, and all spice to the slow cooker.